cs-uob/COMS10012/exercises/posix/src/act2/pipes.md

     wget https://users.cs.duke.edu/~ola/ap/linuxwords -O words

 `wget` is one of two utilities for downloading files, the other being `curl`.
-Note that the option for output file name is a capital O, not a lowercase one or a zero.
+Note that the option for output file name is a capital O, not a lowercase o or a zero.

 Find one-line commands, possibly with pipes, to print the following to your terminal.
 You can either start each command with `cat words | ...` or do it without cat by providing the words file as an argument to the first command in your pipeline.